Why your support is so important for a fistula-free Ethiopia

 – Dr Catherine Hamlin

 Ayana’s story: six decades of suffering

 Ayana suffered with a fistula for 60 gruelling years.
-She was located earlier this year through Hamlin’s Patient Identification Program and taken to Hamlin’s Yirgalem Fistula Hospital, malnourished and weighing just 32kgs.
-In March, Ayana underwent life-changing fistula repair surgery.
+She was located in early 2020 through Hamlin’s Patient Identification Program and taken to Hamlin’s Yirgalem Fistula Hospital, malnourished and weighing just 32kgs.
+Ayana underwent life-changing fistula repair surgery.
 While the operation treated her fistula injury, the Hamlin Model of Care supported her to thrive post-surgery.

 What is an obstetric fistula?

 A hole between the birth canal and bladder and/or rectum, caused by a long, unrelieved obstructed labour where a woman has no access to emergency obstetric care.

 Women who survive a long obstructed labour will suffer debilitating internal injuries that leave them incontinent of urine and/or faeces, permanently.
 In 93% of cases, their baby will die.
 Ashamed and alone, women are often isolated by their communities with no hope for their future.

 While Ayana’s injuries were treatable with a single surgery (costing just $700), many other women suffer complex fistulas that require more complex treatment; brave young women like Semenesh whose story is below.
 The cost of treating more complex injuries through surgery is $1,750.
 Thanks to Hamlin’s advanced surgical techniques and holistic care, all patients leave with a surgical solution to prevent heavy incontinence.